Beijzum/beijzum.github.io/docs/index.md

     a.
 You must press the "enter" or "return" key on your keyboard after typing the command to activate the command.

-3. Python code snippets will look like this:
+3. Python code snippets will look like the following:

     ```py
     print("Hello World!")